-- Online application.

-- Non-refundable application fee.

-- Transient letter, official or unofficial high school transcript or college transcript if 12 or more college credits were attempted.

-- Minimum grade point average (GPA) recommended:

-- 2.0 on a 4.0 scale
+- Online application. - Transient letter, official or unofficial high school transcript or college transcript if 12 or more college credits were attempted. - o Minimum grade point average (GPA) recommended: - o 2.0 on a 4.0 scale - o Those with a GPA below a 2.0 may be admitted under a provisional basis.